kubecost/docs/install-and-configure/install/multi-cluster/federated-etl/migrate-from-thanos-to-kubecost-2.0.md

 * [Enable Aggregator (primary kubecost instance only)](https://docs.kubecost.com/install-and-configure/install/multi-cluster/federated-etl/aggregator).

 Note: *DO NOT* disable thanos during this step.
 Do this in parallel with Thanos.
-This will not negatively impact the source data Thanos will be disabled in a later step.
+This will not negatively impact the source data.
+Thanos will be disabled in a later step.

 * ETL Utils
 ```